zxlml/zxlml.github.io/_pages/about.md

 **Xuelin Zhang**, Hong Chen*, Bin Gu, Tieliang Gong, Feng Zheng

-- In this paper, we provide a systematical generalization analysis of the first-order gradient-based bilevel optimization methods, based on the algorithmic average technique.
+- In this paper, we provide a systematical generalization analysis of the first-order gradient-based bilevel optimization methods, based on the (on-average argument) algorithmic stability technique.
 </div>
 </div>